chausme/docker-compose-wordpress/README.md

 ### Sites

-This setup is suitable for subdirectory-based development as per below, however could work for multiple separate projects with some adjustments
+This setup is intended for subdirectory-based development as per below, however could work for multiple separate projects with some adjustments

 ./apps<br />
 &ensp;&ensp;&ensp;./site1 - http://wp.local/site1<br />